-More coronavirus cases and related deaths have been reported in Minnesota.
-Yesterday, health officials listed two-thousand-736 new cases and 11 additional deaths.
-With those numbers introduced, the state's totals show over 549-thousand infections and about 69-hundred-89 deaths overall.
-About two-million-162-thousand-665 people have received their first shot of the coronavirus vaccine so far.
+More coronavirus cases have been reported in Minnesota.
+Yesterday, health officials listed 551 new cases and three additional deaths.
+With those numbers introduced, the state's totals show over 612-thousand infections and about 76-hundred-63 deaths overall.
+About three-million-146-thousand-721 people have received their first shot of the coronavirus vaccine so far.

 Mankato-At 7 a.m., Friday, July 30, gas main installation along South Riverfront Drive and Liberty Street will begin and temporarily impact traffic on South Riverfront Drive (from Warren Street to West Liberty Street).
 The roads will remain open; however, lane shifts will be in place and traffic delays are expected.
 Traffic control will be removed for the weekend and placed again on Monday, August 2.
 Work is expected to be complete by mid-August (weather permitting).

 Mankato's 23rd Annual RibFest returns in 2021 to Riverfront Park, 309 W. Rock St., Thursday, August 5 to Sunday, August 8.
 To help guests get to and from the event, continuous shuttle bus service will be provided from 5 p.m. to 12 a.m., Thursday through Saturday.
 View a shuttle bus service map and a parking map.
 Access the shuttle bus at the cutout on Riverfront Drive at the Mayo Clinic Health System Event Center, 1 Civic Center Plaza.
 RibFest features live music in the Vetter Stone Amphitheater and ribs made by “ribbers” from across the country.
 A limited number of reserved seats will be available and can be purchased [...]